 Mediation clauses are also available in:

-Arabic: Mediation clause
+Arabic: Mediation clauses

 Czech: Mediační doložky

-French: Mediation clause
+French: Mediation clauses

 Italian: Clausole di mediazione